regulad/SuperMatchmaker/README.md

-# Matchmaker
+# SuperMatchmaker

-Matchmaker is a cross-platform matchmaking plugin for Waterfall, Velocity, and PaperSpigot>=1.8.8.
+SuperMatchmaker is a cross-platform matchmaking plugin for Waterfall and PaperSpigot>=1.8.8.

+Velocity and Glowstone support coming soon.

 ## Developers